DimopDim/PhD/06_Bitalino/MuseumEmotionApp/README.md

 Connect to the BITalino device.

-Record biosignals while viewing artwork.
+Record biosignals by the use of opensignal app while viewing artwork store your records in the app and listen the sound records

 Export recorded data for analysis.